Python Security Guide

 Safe File Handling with the with Statement

-Critical Rule: Never use the old file = open(...) and file.close() pattern.
-Use the with statement—it automatically closes files even when errors occur.
+Absolute Rule: Never use the old file = open(...) and file.close() pattern.
+Ever.
+Use the with statement—it automatically closes files even when errors occur, preventing resource leaks that accumulate over hours until your security monitoring system runs out of file handles and crashes during an active incident.

 File Modes and Security Implications